system76/docs/_articles/hardware-failure.md

 [Using Windows](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows) | [Using Windows](http://www.ubuntu.com/download/desktop/burn-a-dvd-on-windows)
 [Using Mac OS X](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx) | [Using Mac OS X](http://www.ubuntu.com/download/desktop/burn-a-dvd-on-mac-osx)

 Once you switch to BIOS mode, restart, and use the key to boot from other drives (<kbd>F7</kbd> for laptops, and <kbd>F12</kbd> for most desktops) to select the USB.
-Right after you select the USB for boot, start tapping the ESC key to get into the GRUB boot menu.
+Right after you select the USB for boot, start tapping the <kbd>ESC</kbd> key to get into the GRUB boot menu.
 If you accidentally get to a GRUB command prompt, type in the word `normal`, press <kbd>Enter</kbd>, then immediately press <kbd>ESC</kbd>.
 Grub is available for only a second, so if you miss the opportunity, turn your computer off and try again.

 In the grub boot menu, choose **Memory test (memtest86+)** and let it run overnight to check for any memory errors.
+6 to 8 passes are minimally recommended.
 If memory errors show up, the memory stick should be replaced.

 #### Hard Drive